 Development opportunities, needs, and location priorities for housing will drive the selection of projects.
 Washington County will rely on ongoing relationships with jurisdictional partners and internal information from housing studies conducted by Washington County for the Office of Community Development and the Housing Services Departments to inform decisions.
-Washington County anticipates selecting projects through regular Notices of Funding Availability (NOFAs) and with targeted Request for Proposals (RFP).
-To also be responsive to time-sensitive opportunities for acquisition of Low-Cost Market Rental (LCMR) properties, also referred to as 'naturally occurring affordable housing, Washington County will consider requests for property acquisitions outside of the NOFA timeline.
-Developers considering LCMR property acquisition should contact Washington County staff at: affordablehousingbond@co.washington.or.us.
+Washington County anticipates selecting projects both on a rolling basis and with targeted Request for Proposals (RFP).

 Projects using Metro Affordable Housing Bond Program funding will be evaluated by how closely they meet overall targets regarding income levels and unit sizes as defined in the Metro Work Plan.
-Those projects that provide housing opportunities for the very lowest income, under-served populations, or provide family-sized units, particularly 3- and 4-bedroom units will be given priority.
+Those projects that provide housing opportunities for the very lowest income, under-served populations and, provide family-sized units, particularly 3- and 4-bedroom units will be given priority.
 The amount of funding allocated to a project will be determined by the number of units at 30% MFI and whether the projects include family-sized units.